Ahmad-Faraj/1D-Chess/README.md

 3. The valid target squares for that piece are highlighted.
 4. The player clicks on a target square to move the piece.
 5. The game state is updated, and the turn alternates between the two players.

+### Inspiration

+this was inspired frpm Iavor S. Diatchki